IsamirMalik/notes/DSA/recursion/recursion.md

 # Recursion

+**It is a technique using which we solve bigger probs by calculating ans of smaller sub-probs . we generally denote the bigger prob as a function and some arguments and then call the same function with different arguments denoting smaller sub-problems .
+So we get the ans of smaller sub-problems and build the ans for bigger problems .**

+ - Stacks :-  Linear data structure ( mental model to store data in different fashion . ) in which we can add / remove / get data from the top only .
+ - Call Stack :- whenever we call a func anywhere in the code , it adds a new entry in the call stack called as stack frame .
+In stack frame we have context about func ( location which line is currntly executing , what variable it has ..)

 **A function calling itself with an exit base case known as recursive function .**

 **Loop has only ascending phase on the other hand recursion has ascending and descending two phases .**

 **Recursive functions are memory consuming .**

+- Story
+  A child couldn't sleep , so her mother told a story about a little frog , who couldn't sleep , so the frog's mother told a story about a little bear , who couldn't sleep , so the bear's mother told a story about a little weasel who fall asleep .. and the little bear fell asleep ... and the little frog fall asleep ... and the child fell asleep .

 - **Two Phases**
   1. Calling phase .